June 30, 2025

 from google.cloud import pubsub_v1, bigquery

-# Initialize Pub/Sub and BigQuery clients
+# Initialize Pub/Sub subscriber client

 subscriber = pubsub_v1.SubscriberClient()

-subscription_path = "projects/my-project/subscriptions/my-subscription"
+subscription_path = "projects/your-project-id/subscriptions/your-subscription-name"

 def callback(message):

-# Parse message data
+# Decode message data

 data = message.data.decode("utf-8")

-row = {"data_column": data}
+row = json.loads(data)

-# Insert data into BigQuery
+# Insert row into BigQuery

-errors = bigquery_client.insert_rows_json(table_id, [row])
+errors = bq_client.insert_rows_json(table_id, [row])

 message.ack()